acolley/emu8080/README.md

-# emu8080
+# Space Invaders
-An emulator for 8080 CPU written in Rust.

-Also contains an implementation of the Space Invaders machine that uses the emulated CPU.
+An emulator for the original Space Invaders game, including the emulation of the 8080 CPU.

 You must be running the latest nightly version of Rust in order to compile it.